-The Mid-Atlantic Hispanic Chamber of Commerce (MAHCC) is committed every day to reducing its impact on the environment.
+The Mid-Atlantic Hispanic Chamber of Commerce (MAHCC) is committed every day to reducing its impact on the environment and encouraging its members and the public to do likewise.
 We accomplish this by conserving natural resources through reduction, reuse and recycling practices.
-We will strive to continue improving our own environmental performance over time and, in conjunction with our members and environmental agencies and noprofit organizations, by initiating additional projects and activities that will further reduce the impact of human activity on the environment.
+We strive to continue over time improving our own environmental performance and, in conjunction with our members and environmental agencies and noprofit organizations, by initiating additional projects and activities that will further reduce the impact of human activity on the environment.

 In general terms, the MAHCC's environmental policy comprises four major core areas:

 - Advocating before our councils of government for a balanced approach to funding transportation modalities (air, rail, road and water) that reduce excessive reliance on private individual transportation, encourages car-pooling and other mass-transit alternatives, and urges the expansion and improvement of rail transport for passengers and goods;